biu-nlp-course/FINAL_PROJ/README.md

 FINAL_PROJ

+Currently just temporal, spatial is WIP.

 1. To create sets: see main.py

 2. To create a single passage of some kind (multi/single, disambiguate/ambiguous)